neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

     gd -->|Query traces| gt
 ```
 The Observability parts in the above diagram is the suggested infrastructure setup, but could be modified by the operator.

-[OpenTelemetry](https://opentelemetry.io/) is the chosen observability instrumentation, as it's comprehensive, and vendor-neutral.
-It supports exporting traces in different protocols, eg: [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/), [Jaeger](https://www.jaegertracing.io/), or [Zipkin](https://zipkin.io/).

-[Prometheus](https://prometheus.io/) is the chosen metrics exporting protocol, as it's a standard and easily integrated in kubernetes and tools such as grafana to visualise metrics.

-[OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otel/protocol/) is the chosen tracing protocol, as it's natively supported by the chosen observability instrumentation([otel](https://opentelemetry.io/))

 ### Consequences